twisted/twisted/docs/development/compatibility-policy.rst

     """
     The normal docstring of the top-level package.

-    This package is now deprecated.
+    This package was deprecated in Twisted NEXT
     """
     import warnings